pirho77/IrRemote/README.md

 IrRemote
 ========

-Ir remote test project for Lutron Maestro switches
+Android IR remote test project for Lutron Maestro switches.
+Works with Samsung Galaxy devices that have IR capability.